rwforest/lakeflow-opensky-transcript/README.md

 -   Build custom visualizations with **Databricks Apps** using any modern web framework.
 -   Create interactive real-time maps with frameworks like **Dash** and **OpenLayers**.

+### Streaming API

+This project also includes a FastAPI-based streaming API for real-time data consumption.
+You can use these endpoints to power live dashboards or connect to other applications.

+-   `/opensky/stream`: Streams live flight data from the OpenSky Network.
+-   `/transcript/stream`: Streams mock call center transcript utterances in real-time.
+-   `/transcript/stream/high-throughput`: A high-throughput stream for transcript data, ideal for performance testing.
+-   `/transcript/stream/continuous`: A continuously streaming endpoint that loops through the transcript dataset, providing an endless stream of data for demonstrations.

 ![Aviation Data Processing Stats](misc/stats.png)

 ---